getify/remote-csp-channel/README.md

 It's very important to recognize that you will need a mechanism for determining (or generating) a unique string value for both a transport ID and a channel ID.
 These must both be unique within your application; you cannot use the same channel ID across two different transports.

-For example, if you have a Socket.io server process receiving incoming connections from clients, you'll obviously need to have a different transport ID for each client-server connection, since the server cannot use the same transport ID for multiple transports, and each transport must be directly connected to a socket.
+For example, if you have a Socket.io server process receiving incoming connections from multiple clients, you'll obviously need to have a different transport ID for each client-server connection, since the server cannot use the same transport ID for its multiple transports, and each transport must be directly connected to a specific client socket.

-Since both sides of a remote channel need to agree on the transport ID and channel ID, and since you may need to actually generate these values to ensure their uniqueness, you may very well have to pass the transport ID and/or channel ID manually to or from the remote context during initial connections.
+Since both sides of a remote channel need to agree on the transport ID and channel ID, and since you may need to actually generate these values to ensure their uniqueness, you may very well have to pass the transport ID and/or channel ID manually to/from the remote context during initial connections.

 In the code for the [Examples](#examples) (see below), you'll see one way of handling this: by passing the transport ID and channel ID in the URL for connection to a Web Worker or Socket.io server.
 For Node.js child processes, the IDs are passed along as shell arguments.

-How you choose to manage or send these IDs is entirely up to you.
-They just have to be unique and match on both sides.
+How you choose to generate, manage or transmit these IDs is entirely up to you.
+They just have to be unique and match on both sides. **They will be treated internally as strings.**

 ## Examples